steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 Pending uploads will remain, but no changes will be visible.

-If the `.pendingset` file has been saved to the job attempt directory, the task has effectively committed, it has just failed to report to the controller.
-This will cause complications during job commit, as there may be two task pendingset committing the same files, or committing files with
+If the `.pendingSet` file has been saved to the job attempt directory, the task has effectively committed, it has just failed to report to the controller.
+This will cause complications during job commit, as there may be two task pendingSet committing the same files, or committing files with

 *Proposed*: track task ID in pendingsets, recognise duplicates on load